NicholasTsilimidos/Predictive-Infrastructure-Monitoring-Dashboard/documentation/README.md

-# Supporting Documentation
+# Documentation

-This folder contains all supporting assignments and reference materials created throughout the semester that directly relate to the final project, "Predictive Infrastructure Monitoring Dashboard Using Zabbix."
+This folder contains all supporting coursework and planning documents that was created throughout the semester for the project
+"Predictive Infrastructure Monitoring Dashboard Using Zabbix."

-These documents represent the research, planning, and design work completed prior to the final implementation and provide additional context for how the project evolved.
+These documents show the development process of the project from planning and design to architecture and data modeling, which directly support the final implementation and report.

-## Contents
+---

-### Project Foundations
+### Project Overview & Scope
-- **BFOR419-519 - Title, Scope, and Members of the Group** Establishes the project topic, goals, scope, tools, and team roles.
+- **BFOR419-519 - Title, Scope, and Member of the Group** Defines the purpose of the project, the problem being solved, and team members.

 - **BFOR419-519 - Overview of the Project**
-  Provides a description of the system concept, use cases, and objectives.
+  Describes the goals of predictive monitoring, the use of Zabbix, and the system design involving three virtual machines (one Zabbix server, two monitored clients).
+Outlines expected outcomes including reduced downtime and proactive incident response.

-### Architecture & Design
+### Data Architecture & Flow
 - **BFOR419-519 - Data Flow in Zabbix Monitoring System**
-  Shows how metrics and alerts travel from monitored systems through the Zabbix Server, database, and into dashboards.
+  Explains the data pipeline from monitored systems through the Zabbix Agent, Zabbix Server, database, and dashboard visualization including alert generation and forecasting logic.

-### Project Management
+### Project Management & Collaboration
 - **BFOR419-519 - Timeline and Member Contribution**
-  Outlines weekly project milestones and responsibilities assigned to each team member.
+  Provides a week-by-week breakdown of project milestones, including VM setup, installation, monitoring configuration, alert creation, documentation, testing, and final presentation preparation.

+---

 ## How These Documents Were Used

 These materials were used as:
-- Planning references during system design
+- Planning references when designing the monitoring environment
-- Architecture documentation for dashboard layout and data flow decisions
+- Architecture documentation for system workflow decisions
+- Guidance for data modeling and predictive analysis logic
-- Evidence of project development across the semester
+- Evidence of collaborative project development across the semester
-- Validation of methodology choices in the final report
+- Supporting documentation for the final report

-The final submission and authoritative reference for results, screenshots, and implementation details is the project report:
+The final version of all results, screenshots, technical steps, and analysis is contained in the final project report:

-**"Predictive Infrastructure Monitoring Dashboard Using Zabbix"**
+**Predictive Infrastructure Monitoring Dashboard Using Zabbix**